 1.2 Level 2

-In level two cases you split your pump station into multiple skids.
+In level two cases, you split your pump station into multiple skids.
 So, you would, for instance, have the pump already connected to the electric motor skid mounted and ready to slot into its position on site.
-One of your pumps and its motor would be skid mounted and fits on the back of the truck delivering the pump.
-Your inlet piping, as well as booster pumps, would be another skid already welded and assembled in the workshop.
+One of your pumps and its motor would be skid mounted and fit on the back of the truck delivering the pump.
+Your inlet piping and booster pumps would be another skid already welded and assembled in the workshop.
 Your outlet piping and metering would form another skid that can be assembled with the rest of the pump station.
-All of the skids would be delivered and fitted like Lego blocks together to assemble the pump station.
-This is a very practical solution for Africa and used regularly on the cross country multi-product pipelines.
-In certain cases where pump stations are close to existing towns where they have skilled resources, a level 3 modularization could also work.
+The skids would be delivered and fitted like Lego blocks to assemble the pump station.
+This is a very practical solution for Africa and is used regularly on cross-country multi-product pipelines.
+In certain cases where pump stations are close to existing towns with skilled resources, a level 3 modularization could also work.

 1.3 Level 3

 Level 3 modularization is the least amount of modularization.
-This is mostly done where skills are existing around the facility where the pump station would be installed.
-Most of the items would be bought as separate loose standing items that get installed on site.
+This is mostly done where skills exist around the facility where the pump station would be installed.
+Most items would be bought as separate loose-standing items installed on-site.
 A skilled workforce would have to assemble and build this pump station.
 The area where modularization would still occur would be, for instance, the generator sets – the contractor on-site would get a complete generator with the engine and generator already assembled.
-He would probably not try to fit actuators to valves and the pumps would already be fitted to the electric motors and laser aligned from the OEM (Original Equipment Manufacturer).
+He would probably not try to fit actuators to valves, and the pumps would already be fitted to the electric motors and laser-aligned by the OEM (Original Equipment Manufacturer).
 He would thus do most of the assembly and even welding on site as part of his construction and not have skids that he would assemble.

 Level 3: Modularization.